bonitasoft/bonita-doc/md/sap-jco-3.md

 1. Extract the contents of the .zip file into a temporary directory, for example: `C:\temp\sapijco3`.
 2. Read the installation page provided with the sapjco distribution and follow the instructions.
 3. Put the `sapjco3.jar` file in the webapp libraries directory of the application server, so that the jar is in the classloader used by the Bonita BPM Engine.
-4. Put the `sapjco.dll` or `.so` libraries in the native library search path: `C:\windows\system32` for windows, or one of the directory listed in the `LD_LIBRRARY_PATH` for Linux/UNIX.
+4. Put the `sapjco.dll` or `.so` libraries in the native library search path: `C:\windows\system32` for windows, or `/usr/lib` for Linux.

-### Studio: How to import the SAP JCo3 library and make a request using an example function using the graphic display
+### Studio: How to import the SAP JCo3 library and make a request with an example function using the graphic display

-This is a Windows example and it is assumed that the Studio had been started at least once successfully.
+There is below a step by step procedure on Windows.
+It is assumed that the Studio had been started at least once successfully.

 1. Store the `sapjco.dll` in the `C:\windows\system32` directory
 2. Reboot